Search for Important Questions

 1. Examine the role of Human Rights Council.

-3. Importance of World Health Organization.
+2. Importance of World Health Organization.

 1. Which characteristic does not indicate the disparity in human rights?

-3. Which pair is not correctly matched?
+3. Which component is not included in Biotic component?

 1. Write an essay on any one of the following topics: (a) Human Rights (b) Dowry System (c) Women Empowerment (d) Role of Social Media in Education (e) Role of Women in Politics.